Skip to content

 2. Flatten the bag so that the pesto spreads out and fills the bag evenly.
 Freeze.

 You end up with a 1/2” thick slab of frozen pesto that can be easily divided with a sharp knife into any amount you need.
-Don’t forget to add the parmesan and salt after it thaws!
+Don’t forget to add the Parmesan cheese after it thaws!

 Leave a Reply